jeduardofr/meme-twitch/README.md

     $ cp .env.example .env

 After this you should set the database credentials.
+Also you should configure the `APP_URL` variable as well since the frontend depends on that variable to successfully make the requests to our API.

 Generate key for the application